No one responds.

 Guess what people don't want to do forever?
 Things that make them feel weird.

-After three years of building this community, we’ve discovered writers quit when they don't have:
+After two years of building this community, we’ve discovered writers quit when they don't have:

 If sharing your writing makes you feel weird, you won’t do it.
-We don't like the sound of that.
+We beg you to reconsider.

 As a hope*writer member, we'll help you identify where you are on the writing path and give you the tools and direction you need to move to the next stage in your writing and publishing journey.